Eastern North Carolina Increasing Baccalaureate Nurses (ENC RIBN) Frequently Asked Questions

 1. What is ENC RIBN?

-The ENC RIBN program is a four year nursing option that will concurrently admit and enroll students to both East Carolina University and one of these four local community colleges:
+The ENC RIBN program is a four year nursing option that will concurrently admit and enroll students to both East Carolina University and one of these five local community colleges:

 - Beaufort County Community College